Astra3Vita/Capybara/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Deploy on Netlify

+This is the result of my deployment: https://agent-692397df6f9fade712577--capybara-to-do-list.netlify.app/

+At first, I thought it would be really easy.
+But no matter what I tried, the result was always a “Page Not Found” after deployment.
+I tried everything I could think of—installing packages, tweaking configurations—but nothing worked.
+Eventually, the build itself started failing.

+Then I noticed there was an option to let an AI Agent fix it for me.
+I decided to give it a try, and surprisingly, it managed to run the site successfully!